na-na-hi/renget/archive/onrms.md

 -> ![image failed to load: reload the page](https://files.catbox.moe/9fac1t.png) <-

-> too many LLMs, which shall I use to talk with bot?
+> too many LLMs, which shall I use to talk with the bots?
 * best quality (generally) - **GPT-4**
 * best creative writing - **Claude**